willvieira/ms_STM-managed/manuscript/manuscript.md

 ![(a) Expected occupancy of boreal and temperate-mixed states at equilibrium with climate before ($T_0$) and after ($T_1$) temperature increases (RCP4.5) as a climatic reference. (b-f) Transient dynamics following climate warming along the gradient of mean annual temperature for five different scenarios: natural dynamics without forest management, 0.25% of plantation, 0.25% of enrichment planting, 1% of harvest and 0.25% of thinning.
 Transient dynamics are described by (b) exposure or the shift of forest states to the new equilibrium; (c) sensitivity or the time for the state reach equilibrium after climate warming; (d) vulnerability or the cumulative amount of state changes after temperature increases; (e) asymptotic resilience or the rate in which the system recovery to equilibrium; and (f) initial resilience or the reactivity of the system after temperature increases.](manuscript/img/num-result.png){#fig:num-res1}

 Given that the effect of forest management on the transient metrics was stronger in the transitional region between boreal and mixedwood state dominance (Figure @fig:num-res1), we selected two contrasting locations in this region to evaluate the effect of increasing forest management intensity on the transient metrics (Figure @fig:num-res2).
-Enrichment planting and plantation remained the two practices with the greatest effect o  n the transient metrics, increasing exposure and resilience, and decreasing the return time (sensitivity) in the boreal region (at -1$^{\circ}$C; figure @fig:num-res2 a-c).
+Enrichment planting and plantation remained the two practices with the greatest effect on the transient metrics, increasing exposure and resilience, and decreasing the return time (sensitivity) in the boreal region (at -1$^{\circ}$C; figure @fig:num-res2 a-c).
 Moreover, the effect of these two practices was non-linear, thus a small increase in management intensity had a large effect on the transient metrics.
 For instance, a 20% increase in enrichment planting will increase exposure to 90% to its maximum (Figure @fig:num-res2 a), and reduce asymptotic resilience (Figure @fig:num-res2 b) and sensitivity (Figure @fig:num-res2 c) to 70% of their maximum.
 The increase in harvesting intensity of boreal stands also increased the exposure and sensitivity of the system (Figure @fig:num-res2 c).